junerver/ComposeHooks/CONTRIBUTING.md

 - Ensure proper resource cleanup
 - Handle edge cases and errors appropriately

+4. **Code Formatting**:
+- Before submitting your code, run `./gradlew formatKotlin` to ensure consistent code formatting
+- All code must follow the project's formatting standards
+- Improperly formatted code will not be accepted

 ### Git Commit Message Guidelines

 To maintain consistency and readability in commit history, please follow these commit message guidelines: